mdzio/go-logging/README.md

 # go-logging

-go-logging ist ein Log-Framework in der Programmiersprache Go (golang).

-# Lizenz und Haftungsausschluss
+go-logging is a logging framework in the programming language [Go](https://golang.org).

+## License

-Dieses Projekt steht unter der [GNU General Public License V3](LICENSE.txt).
+This work is licensed under the [GNU General Public License V3](LICENSE.txt).

-# Autoren

-Copyright (c) 2020

-* Mathias Dzionsko